urbandesign09/CV/README.md

 # Edbert Cheng

 I am a front-end developer and designer passionate about creating human-centered experiences, spanning both physical and digital realms.

-Research and collaboration are essential to my work.
-I welcome critical feedback and value open communications in a team environment.
+I started my coding journey in the summer of 2020, during the height of the pandemic, when I began to pursue certifications on freeCodeCamp.
 I am always finding new ways to conceptualize problems and ask better questions.
+You can find my work on my personal website, www.edbertcheng.com.

 ## Experience

 ## Licensed Architect (2016-2020)
-- BIM Lead for the Rockefeller Center for Creative Arts
+- BIM Lead and Designer for the Rockefeller Center for Creative Arts, Tarrytown, NY
-- Project Architect for major coworking startup
+- Project Architect for major coworking space company, Manhattan, NY
-- Urban Designer for 500k mixed-use development
+- Urban Designer for 500k mixed-use development, Chelsea, MA
+- Architectural Designer for Brooklyn Boulders Climbing Gyms, Greater Boston Area

+## freeCodeCamp Certifications (2020)
+- Responsive Web Design
+- JavaScript Algorithms and Data Structures
+- Front End Libraries
+- API and Microservices

 ## Technical Skills:

 ### Languages:
 - Javascript
-- Python
+- Node

 ### Front-End:
 - HTML